Blendify/blender-manual/blender_docs/manual/modeling/surfaces/editing.rst

 join two or more *Surface* objects into one object :kbd:`Ctrl-J` - they just will not be "linked" or merged in a single one...
 Yes, it's a bit confusing!

-This command is equivalent to creating edges or :kbd:`F` aces for meshes (hence its shortcut), and so it only works in *Edit Mode*.
+This tool is equivalent to creating edges or faces for meshes (hence its shortcut), and so it only works in *Edit Mode*.
 The selection must contains only border rows of the same resolution (with the same number of control points),